glampert/glampert.github.io/_posts/2016-05-04-dissecting-idhashindex.markdown

 `std::map` as expected lost on all three operations.
 It only won at the worst case insertion time.
-Map is implemented as a binary search tree (usually a [Red-Black][link_rb_tree] balanced tree), so it allocates sparse node structures for each new value pair in the tree.
+Map is implemented as a binary search tree (usually a [Red-Black][link_rb_tree] balanced tree), so it allocates sparse node structures for each new key-value pair in the tree.
 This will have terrible data locality.
 My guess is that it only won in the worst case insertion because it always allocates a new node for each insertion, so the cost is pretty much distributed evenly, while `unordered_map` probably only allocated memory at construction, but it might grow the table if needed, thus the